mikemerin/mikemerin.github.com/_posts/2017-06-13-Random-Question-Generator.md

 [2, 3, 4, 5, 6, 7].find { |x| x >= 4 } #=> 4
 [2, 3, 4, 5, 6, 7].find { |x| x <= 4 } #=> 2
 ```
+Work in Progress is below, I will update this over the next few days.
+***

 No matter what array or selection we'll always get duplicate answers.
 The fix is a simple one, and it goes back to what we wanted to avoid: validation via `include?`.
 I'll handle that shortly, but now we'll cover the latter methods `.keep_if`/`.delete_if`.
 These are the exact same things as `.select`/`.reject` respectively, however they're **destructive methods**, meaning that after we call them, they'll permanently alter the array, not just the output.
 So what happens if we populate the choices?
 ```ruby
 question_keep = QUestion.new("keep_if")